CoCorooxin/MWE-classifier/README.md

 python rnn_classifier.py rnn.yaml
 ```

-​If you want to change other variants than vanilla RNN, you can change the "NAME" argument inside the yaml file to "LSTM" or "ATTRNN".
+If you want to change other variants than vanilla RNN, you can change the "NAME" argument inside the yaml file to "LSTM" or "ATTRNN".

 ### 2. The corpus used to train the classifier is the french tree bank, it can be found in the folder "corpus":